BIH-DMBS/CLUES/docs/setup.md

 }
 </pre>

-### Source configuration files
+### Source-specific configuration files

-Each of the primary data sources used by CLUES is utilized and custmized on the basis of a distinct config files.
-The base as curated by CLUES is located in the folder *workflows\config_sources*.
+Each of the primary data sources used by CLUES is utilized and customized on the basis of a distinct configuration file.
+The base as curated by CLUES is located in the folder `workflows\config_sources`.
 The location of the used *configs_assets_folder* can be customized in the *config.json*.
-This files contain metadata on the primary sources.
-Each of the source config files loacted in the the folder *workflows\config_sources* contains a key *variables* that is linked to a list of the assets to download.
-To change what assets to download from the different sources removing items from the list is the way.
+These files contain metadata on the primary sources.
+Each of the source-specific configuration file located in the folder `workflows\config_sources` contains the key `"variables"` that is linked to a list of assets to be downloaded.
+To change what assets to download from the different sources simply remove items from the list.

-*cams-global-reanalysis-eac4.json*
+Example of source-specific configuration file `cams-global-reanalysis-eac4.json`
 <pre>
 {
     "type":"atmosphere",